JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part2-3.md

 dotnet run
 ```

-You should see output like this:
+You should see a prompt in the output like this:

 ```TEXT
 User: